 - Who is eligible to apply to the Initiative?

-We welcome resumes from any African-American U.S. citizen who seeks a position in the legislative branch of the U.S. government.
+We welcome resumes from any U.S. citizen who seeks a position in the legislative branch of the U.S. government.
 We welcome professionals with a wide range of backgrounds and interests, ranging from junior, mid-level, and senior professionals.
 Women, people of color, people with disabilities, veterans, LGBT, and individuals with diverse backgrounds are encouraged to apply.

 What should I prepare before starting the application?

 - The most important thing you need to begin the application is your resume and cover letter in Microsoft Word (.doc) format.
 We encourage you to submit these documents as soon as possible so that, as positions become available, we can reach out to you if your experience is a good fit.
 Please review our resume tips below.

 Please also ensure that enough time is set aside to complete the application in one sitting.
 You will be asked to answer questions about your party affiliation, political activism in 2016, citizenship status, gender, ethnicity, areas of expertise, and level of experience.

 - Upload your resume as a Microsoft Word (.doc), Rich Text Format (.rtf), or PDF file and answer the required questions.

-- You can update your resume at any time by sending it to firstname.lastname@example.org.
+- You can update your resume or cover letter at any time by sending it to firstname.lastname@example.org.

 - List your professional experiences in reverse chronological order, starting with the most recent.